nashikun/ae-dty-chall/README.md

 * Ban users.
 * Remove users reviews.

-## Accessing the project

-You can find a live version of the site [here](https://www.ae-dty-chall.com)

 ### Notes

 I used DB Ids in my front end URLs, and while it doesn't seem like an issue, it might be a bad practice / bad for user experience.
 I thought about using uuids instead but seing I had little time left and had to change my whole project structure, I decided against it.